Francis of Assisi: Early life

 On a pilgrimage to Rome, Francis joined the poor in begging at St. Peter's Basilica.
 He spent some time in lonely places, asking God for divine illumination.
 Francis said that he had a mystical vision of Jesus Christ in the forsaken country chapel of San Damiano, just outside Assisi, in which the Icon of Christ Crucified said to him, "Francis, Francis, go and repair My church which, as you can see, is falling into ruins."
 Francis took this to mean the ruined church in which he was presently praying, so Francis sold some cloth taken from his father's store to assist the priest there.
 When the priest refused to accept the ill-gotten gains, an indignant Francis threw the coins on the floor.

 In order to avoid his father's wrath, Francis hid in a cave near San Damiano for about a month.
 When he returned to town, hungry and dirty, Francis was dragged home by his father, beaten, bound, and locked in a small storeroom.
 Freed by his mother during Bernardone's absence, Francis returned at once to San Damiano, where he found shelter with the officiating priest, but Francis was soon cited before the city consuls by his father.
-The latter, not content with having recovered the scattered gold from San Damiano, sought also to force his son to forego his inheritance by way of restitution.
+The latter, not content with having recovered the scattered gold from San Damiano, sought also to force his son to forgo his inheritance by way of restitution.
 In the midst of legal proceedings before the Bishop of Assisi, Francis renounced his father and his patrimony.
 Some accounts report that Francis stripped himself naked in token of this renunciation and the bishop covered him with his own cloak.

 For the next couple of months, Francis wandered as a beggar in the hills behind Assisi.
 He spent some time at a neighbouring monastery working as a scullion.
 Francis then went to Gubbio, where a friend gave him alms, the cloak, girdle and staff of a pilgrim.
 Returning to Assisi, Francis traversed the city, begging stones for the restoration of St. Damiano.
 These he carried to the old chapel, set in place himself, and rebuilt it over time.
 Over the course of two years, Francis embraced the life of a penitent, during which he restored several ruined chapels in the countryside around Assisi, among them San Pietro in Spina (in the area of San Petrignano in the valley about a kilometre from modern Rivotorto, on private property and once again in ruin); and the Porziuncola, the little chapel of St. Mary of the Angels in the plain just below the town.
 This later became Francis' favorite abode.
 By degrees, he took to nursing lepers, in the leper colonies near Assisi.